jaegertracing/documentation/content/docs/getting-started.md

 ## Instrumentation

 Your applications must be instrumented before they can send tracing data to Jaeger backend.
-Check the [Client Libraries](./client_libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.

-## Instrumentation

-Your applications must be instrumented before they can send tracing data to Jaeger backend.
-Check the [Client Libraries](./client_libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.

-## Instrumentation

-Your applications must be instrumented before they can send tracing data to Jaeger backend.
-Check the [Client Libraries](./client_libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.
+Check the [Client Libraries](../client-libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.

 ## All in one Docker image